jeffcarp/x64js/README.md

 - [x] Change cpu.instructionPointer to `rip` - containing "the address of the next instruction to be executed if no branching is done"
 - [x] Implement comments

+Would be really cool to have: a suite of integration tests that took NASM files, actually compiled them using `nasm`, and actually compared the output against that of x64js.

 ## Usage

 ```javascript